GuideNepalKathmanduEVTransportPersonal Finance

 The premium comparison: BYD Atto 3 vs petrol mid-SUV

 The Atto 3 is the SUV most aspirational EV buyers in Nepal cross-shop.
-The closest petrol equivalent in dimensions and feel is a Hyundai Creta or Kia Seltos — which in Nepal lands at roughly रू 65–80 lakh due to the 1500cc tax tier.
+Its nearest petrol cousin in dimensions and feel is a Hyundai Creta or Kia Seltos, both of which land at roughly रू 65–80 lakh in Nepal thanks to the 1500cc tax tier.

 BYD Atto 3 (Advanced)Mid-SUV petrol (1500cc)